dhellmann/pymotw/PyMOTW/profile/index.rst

 .. module:: pstats
     :synopsis: Manipulate and analyze profile statistics.

-If the standard report is not formatted the way you need it to be, both ``run()`` and ``runctx()`` take a filename argument to save the raw data to a file instead of printing the text report.
-The **Stats** class from the pstats module knows how to read the file and can be used to manipulate the data.
+The standard report created by the :mod:`profile` functions is not very flexible.
+If it doesn't meet your needs, you can produce your own reports by saving the raw profiling data from ``run()`` and ``runctx()`` and processing it separately with the **Stats** class from :mod:`pstats`.

-For example, to run several iterations of the same test and combine the results, you might do something like this:
+For example, to run several iterations of the same test and combine the results, you could do something like this:

 .. include:: profile_stats.py
     :literal:
     :start-after: #end_pymotw_header

 The output report is sorted in descending order of cumulative time spent in the function and the directory names are removed from the printed filenames to conserve horizontal space.

 ::